 On one of my recent trips to Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
 Finding a strictly vegetarian shoe store is a vegan goldmine!
 No fiddling around reading labels!
 All man-made material here.
 (And nobody had to die!)
 They have such a great and unique selection of everything from casual shoes to boots to sandals to belts and bags.
 Literally something for everyone.

 Admittedly, I'm not one for fashion.
-But I am a full-time traveler and I do often have to supplement my tiny wardrobe to adjust for all the changing seasons or countries or landscapes that I find myself in.
-This often means buying outdoor gear like shoes.
+But I am a full-time traveler and every now and then I have to supplement my tiny wardrobe to adjust for all the changing seasons or countries or landscapes that I find myself in.
 Lately, I have been on the hunt for boots.
-I expect to see some cold weather pretty soon and most likely rain and snow as well.

 I just wore these boots out on a hike in Cornwall in the rain and wow, I love them.
 They're lined with a woven microfibre so they keep your legs and toesies warm.
 They have sturdy rubber soles so you can literally climb up rocks.
 (Disclaimer: these are not actual climbing boots; don't do stupid things like me.)